isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/internships.md

 ![GovTech Internships](/images/careers/GovTech-Internships.png)

 Gain the opportunity to work on projects beyond IT, and be part of a team of committed people that drive transformation through technology.
 GovTech provides a range of tech and non-tech internship roles for pre-tertiary, polytechnic and university students.
-If you have a passion for technology and are team-oriented, experience a tech internship with us today!
+If you have a passion for technology and are team-oriented, experience an internship with us today!

 ![GovTech Internships Overview](/images/careers/Internship_Infographic.png)